Emitter: Editing Tab

 - The Blend spline works like a ease in and out based on the Range value.
 This prevents an abrupt transition to the edited state.

-Note: if you are using Cinema 4D R20, it is not possible to delete editable particles.
-MAXON changed something in R20 which has made deletion fail.
-Until we hear from them about any possible solution, deleting particles will not work.
+Note: if you are using Cinema 4D R20 or higher, it is not possible to delete editable particles.
+MAXON changed the SDK in R20 and above which has made deletion fail.
+Unfortunately therefore, in R20 and later versions deleting particles will not work.

 Check this switch to make particles editable.